uber/cadence/common/archiver/README.md

 Each archiver is free to define and return any errors it wants.
 However many common errors which exist between archivers are already defined in `constants.go`.

+**Is there a generic query syntax for visibility archiver?**

+Currently no. But this is something we plan to do in the future.
+As for now, try to make your syntax similar to the one used by our advanced list workflow API.